FHA Guidelines On Debt To Income Ratio On FHA Home Loans

 - These are the ratios required to get an approve/eligible per Automated Underwriting System

 - If credit scores fall below 620 credit scores, the maximum debt to income ratio cap to qualify for an FHA Loan drops to 43% DTI to get an approve/eligible per Automated Underwriting System Approval

-Those who have a higher debt to income ratios and have credit scores below 620 should consider trying to boost their credit scores so it will go over the 620 credit score mark.
+Those who have a higher debt to income ratio and have credit scores below 620 should consider trying to boost their credit scores so it will go over the 620 credit score mark.

 - Compensating Factors are factors that are favorable

 - Verification Of Rent is required on all manual underwriting

 - No late payments in the past 12 months with manual underwriting

 Example of compensating factors are the following: